SimranSahota02/SimranSahota02/README.md

-# Making in effect a repo for my deck collection
+# Making a repo for my deck collection

-Build an run with npm start
+Build an run with npm